Sydney

 Market Overview

-2024 is going to be a very interesting year to watch for technology and transformation recruitment.
-The last year saw a big reset of the technology boom we experienced in 2020-2022.
-Macro-economic conditions combined with over-hiring strategies caused all industry sectors to hit either the pause or rewind button in 2023.
-Only business critical projects went ahead and removing costs (people) has been the business priority.
+Over the last 18 months we have seen a big reset of the technology boom we experienced in 2020-2022.
+Macro-economic conditions combined have caused very low business confidence has caused all industry sectors to hit either the pause or rewind button in 2024.
+Only business critical projects have gone ahead and removing costs (people) has been the business priority.
 However, it is hard not to see the recent high-profile outages and tech platform issues in the media as the signs of the pain this is causing.
 Cost cutting on technology in the digital age is not a long-term strategy.

-The later part of 2023 was the toughest market we have seen since the GFC.
-Permanent hiring was particularly badly hit with some salaries going backwards by as much as 20%.
-We saw ongoing redundancies across 2023 and a move towards “profitable growth” at the board level vs the “growth at all costs” narrative we have been used to seeing in the tech sector up until very recently.
+Permanent hiring has been particularly badly hit with some salaries going backwards by as much as 40%.
+We saw ongoing redundancies across the period and a move towards “profitable growth” at the board level vs the “growth at all costs” narrative we have been used to seeing in the tech sector up until very recently.
 We experienced the cooling of salaries across many job families, although hard to find niche talent will always test the top end of what the market has to offer.

 The NSW Government continues to look to make savings through contingent workforce cuts.
 Projects are being reviewed and put on hold and contract extensions bring an air of uncertainty.
 The normal “safe havens” of Health and Education are not immune.
 Some Government agencies have looked to make savings by implementing a max two-year tenure rule, although this isn’t working too well as they struggle to backfill the IP with permanent employees or fixed term engagements.
 Contractor rates have started to soften from COVID highs as an increase in the supply of contractors on the market puts downward pressure on rates.